rightjs/rightjs-docs/docs/en/docs/core/util.md

     $A(Iterable it) -> Array

-Converts any iterable object into an {Array} instance
+Converts any iterable object into an {Array} instance.

     function() {
       var args = $A(arguments);